Lesser Antillean iguana: Conservation

-The Lesser Antillean iguana is a critically endangered species and is found on the IUCN Red List.
-The Lesser Antillean iguana is legally protected from hunting throughout its range, but enforcement of these regulations is extremely difficult and therefore limited.
-Other threats include habitat loss to agriculture and development and the introduction of feral predators such as dogs, cats, and mongooses.
+The Lesser Antillean iguana is a critically endangered and is on the IUCN Red List.
+While the Lesser Antillean iguana is legally protected from hunting throughout its range, but enforcement of these regulations is extremely difficult and therefore limited.
+Other threats include habitat loss to agriculture and human development, as well as the introduction of feral predators such as dogs, cats, and mongooses.

-The species' greatest threat is from its own relative.
+Another major threat comes from the green iguana.
 The green iguana has been introduced to the Lesser Antilles as an invasive species and directly competes with the Lesser Antillean iguana for food and resources.
-In addition, the green iguana has been interbreeding with the Lesser Antillean iguana and this hybridization has been the number one reason for the latter species' decline on numerous islands (Basse Terre and Grande Terre (Guadeloupe), St. Barthélemy, Martinique) or complete disappearance (e.g., Les Iles des Saintes).
-Also on St. Eustatius hybridization has been observed.
+In addition, the green iguana has hybridized with the Lesser Antillean iguana, which has been the biggest reason for the latter species' decline on numerous islands (Basse Terre and Grande Terre (Guadeloupe), St. Barthélemy, Martinique) or complete disappearance (e.g., Les Iles des Saintes).
+Hybridization has also been observed on St. Eustatius.

-After a group of green iguanas washed ashore after hurricane Luis in 1995 on the island of Anguilla, the endemic Lesser Antillean iguana population was gone within twenty years.
+After a group of green iguanas washed ashore after Hurricane Luis in 1995 on the island of Anguilla, the endemic Lesser Antillean iguana population was gone within twenty years.

 Recently, non-native iguanas also arrived on Dominica, the last major stronghold of the species.
 These iguanas were translocated together with hurricane-aid supplies during the aftermath of Hurricane Maria in 2017.

 Captive Lesser Antillean iguanas are currently kept at the Durrell Wildlife Conservation Trust, the Chester Zoo, the Memphis Zoo, and the San Diego Zoo's Center for Reproduction of Endangered Species.
 All individuals originate from the Commonwealth of Dominica.
-Breeding and keeping the species in captivity is difficult.
-Mating and egg laying have occurred at each institution, but most of the eggs have been infertile; however, a single individual was successfully hatched at the Durrell Wildlife Conservation Trust in 1997 and in 2000 eight iguanas were hatched.
-Following on from this success, 11 iguanas hatched at Durrell in 2016 and they will be sent to zoos across Europe in an effort to promote and support the urgent conservation work for this species.
-In 2018 four captured iguanas from Sint Eustatius were sent to Blijdorp zoo in Rotterdam, The Netherlands for a breeding programme.
+Maintaining and breeding the species in captivity is difficult.
+Mating and egg laying have occurred at each institution, but most eggs have been infertile.
+However, a single individual was successfully hatched at the Durrell Wildlife Conservation Trust in 1997 and in 2000 eight iguanas were hatched.
+Following these successes, eleven iguanas were hatched at Durrell in 2016.
+These individuals will be sent to zoos across Europe in an effort to promote and support conservation for the species.
+In 2018 four captured iguanas from Sint Eustatius were sent to Blijdorp zoo in Rotterdam, the Netherlands for a breeding programme.

 In 2024, the Lesser Antillean iguana was moved from Appendix III to Appendix II of the SPAW Protocol (Specially Protected Areas and Wildlife Protocol), an amended protocol to the Convention for the Protection and Development of the Marine Environment of the Wider Caribbean Region.
-This change increases its regional protection given the prohibition of taking, possession or killing, as well as its disturbance particularly during periods of breeding, incubation, estivation or migration.
+This change in status increases the species' regional protections, which include prohibitions on taking, possession or killing the iguanas, as well as disturbing them in the wild, particularly during periods of breeding, incubation, estivation or migration.